matomo-org/developer-documentation/docs/4.x/generated/Piwik/Option.md

 <a name="getLike" id="getLike"></a>
 ### `getLike()`

 Returns option values for options whose names are like a given pattern.
+Only `%` is supported as part of the pattern.

 #### Signature

 -  It accepts the following parameter(s):
     - `$namePattern` (`string`) &mdash;
-       The pattern used in the SQL `LIKE` expression used to SELECT options.
+       The pattern used in the SQL `LIKE` expression used to SELECT options.`'%'` characters should be used as wildcard.
+Underscore match is not supported.

 - *Returns:*  `array` &mdash;
     Array mapping option names with option values.